robertodevs/flutter_ecommerce_template/README.md

 <a href="https://play.google.com/store/apps/details?id=com.int2.ecommerce_int2"><img src="assets/promotional/google-play-badge.png" title="Shope Flutter e-Commerce" alt="youtube-video" style="height: 30px !important;width: 150px !important;"></a>

 ## Support me
-If this is template is useful for you and you want to support me [buy me a coffe!](https://www.buymeacoffee.com/SaNhE76x9).
+If this template is useful for you and you want to support me [buy me a coff!e](https://www.buymeacoffee.com/SaNhE76x9).
 This will give me motivation to keep doing more content like this.

 Do you want to add more features?
 [Reach me out](https://lnk.bio/9dQ4)